larson-group/clubb_release/doc/clubb_coding_standards.md

     Try using a command like `grep` if you’re uncertain if your variable is a semi-unique string.

+17b.
+When you name a subroutine, include a verb in the name, e.g., `advance_clubb_core` rather than `clubb_core`.
+     Verbs are appropriate parts of subroutine names because subroutines are operators that do things.

 18. Do not use magic numbers, i.e. undefined numbers rather than variables.
 Use of magic numbers makes it harder to read the code and to change the value parameters, e.g. grav = 9.8, consistently